jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This function performs the actual configuration initialization by:
+This function:

-1. Finding the NCN config PDA address
+1. Finds the NCN config PDA address
-2. Finding the account payer PDA address
+2. Finds the account payer PDA address
-3. Building an initialization instruction with all necessary parameters
+3. Builds an initialization instruction with all necessary parameters
-4. Getting the latest blockhash
+4. Gets the latest blockhash
-5. Processing the transaction with the NCN admin as the signer
+5. Processes the transaction with the NCN admin as the signer

-The configuration parameters control important timing aspects of the system:
+The configuration parameters control important timing aspects:
 - `epochs_before_stall`: Number of epochs before the system is considered stalled
 - `epochs_after_consensus_before_close`: Number of epochs to wait after reaching consensus before closing
 - `valid_slots_after_consensus`: Number of slots that are considered valid after reaching consensus